Bachelor Thesis @ SMT

 Once accepted for supervision, you will have the opportunity to work on contemporary marketing topics with practical relevance.
 We have a strong empirical research tradition with a distinct focus on quantitative research methods and typically employ advanced management and marketing science methods to provide decision support for issues of managerial relevance.
 We seek timely topics to ensure practical relevance that would help our students in their future careers.
 We are involved in areas such as customer relationship management, service quality and customer satisfaction, e-services and tourism, and of course general marketing science methods.
 For more information please visit our research page.
 Our interdisciplinary team will be happy to provide you with help and guidance.

-Before starting your application, make sure to read the Bachelor’s thesis guidelines for the
+Before starting your application, make sure to read the Marketing Department Bachelor’s thesis guidelines:

 These provide an initial overview of what to prepare and what to expect from the thesis writing process.